Non-Autoregressive Coarse-to-Fine Video Captioning: Introduction

-\begin{itemize} \item We propose a Non-Autoregressive Coarse-to-Fine (NACF) model to deal with slow inference speed and unsatisfied caption quality problems for video captioning. \item We design a mechanism of generating visual words and devise dedicated decoding algorithms to achieve coarse-to-fine rather than word-by-word captioning procedure for capturing more visually-grounded details from videos. \item Extensive experiments on MSVD and MSR-VTT demonstrate the effectiveness of our approach, which achieves state-of-the-art performance, generates diverse descriptions, and obtains high inference efficiency. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a Non-Autoregressive Coarse-to-Fine model to deal with slow inference speed and unsatisfied caption quality problems for video captioning. \item We design a mechanism of generating visual words and devise dedicated decoding algorithms to achieve coarse-to-fine rather than word-by-word captioning procedure for capturing more visually-grounded details from videos. \item Extensive experiments on MSVD and MSR-VTT demonstrate the effectiveness of our approach, which achieves state-of-the-art performance, generates diverse descriptions, and obtains high inference efficiency. \end{itemize}